 You may find help from mindfulness, meditation, prayer, devotional reading, music, journaling, or a combination of these approaches.

-I use the breathing exercises on the Aaptiv Fitness app to relax and unwind after a long day.
+I use the breathing exercises on my Fitbit App to relax and unwind after a long day.

 These affiliate links may help you deal with stress and strain.
 (At no extra cost to you, purchases through this link help me fund this blog.)